bhavaniravi/til/software-engineering/database-101.md

+---
+added: Aug 13 2022
+description: null
+layout: ../layouts/BlogPost.astro
+slug: database-101
+tags:
+- software-engineering
+title: Types of Databases & When to Use them
+---

 # Types of Databases & When to Use them

 Databases are _**knowledge**_ _**gods**_ of our application (Fun term right?
 Yeah I think so too).
 And just like gods Databases are many, we have so many options to choose from.